体操

 STANCE TRAINING

-We use traditional Japanese Martial Arts stances like kiba-dachi (horse stance), shiko-dachi (sumo stance), neko-ashi-dachi (cat stance), sagi-ashi-dachi (heron stance) to develop stability, strength, and leg awareness.
+We use traditional Japanese Martial Arts stances like kiba-dachi (horse stance), shiko-dachi (squared stance), neko-ashi-dachi (cat stance), sagi-ashi-dachi (heron stance) to develop stability, strength, and leg awareness.
 These stances activate the glutes, quadriceps, hamstrings, calves, soleus, and lateral stabilisers, while also improving posture and balance.

 Dynamic Movement & Floor Conditioning